crowdozer/s7s-stack/readme.md

 A Svelte-Kit template repo featuring:

-- End-to-End type safety (DB to Client!) 🔐
+- 🔐 End-to-End type safety (DB to Client!)
-- User auth available at the Edge with ZERO network requests 📡
+- 📡 User auth available at the Edge with ZERO network requests
-- Strict environment checks that fail during build time, not runtime! 🐛
+- 🐛Strict environment checks that fail during build time, not runtime!
-- A clean and sensible file structure 💾
+- 💾 A clean and sensible file structure
-- Tailwind CSS pre-configured ✨
+- ✨ Tailwind CSS pre-configured

 ### Important: